Terms & Conditions.

 6. Ownership of investments and how they are held

 (b) Investments may be held on a pooled basis.
-An Investment which we hold for you on a pooled basis may attract different treatment during corporate actions or other events from what it would attract if the investment was held in a separately designated account.
+An Investment that we hold for you on a pooled basis may attract different treatment during corporate actions or other events from what it would attract if the investment was held in a separately designated account.
 Your options may therefore be limited, in such cases, any rights or other benefits will be shared proportionately among all holders whose holdings are affected.
 If your Investment is held in safe custody, we will send you a list of all such investments held on your behalf quarterly.
 We will not be obliged to send you annual reports and other documents issued by companies whose securities are held on your behalf where no decision is required by you unless you instruct us in writing to do so.
 Investments held on your behalf may be held by a third party.

-In order to protect investments and money held in custody we carefully select the third parties on whom we place reliance.
+In order to protect investments and money held in custody, we carefully select the third parties on whom we place reliance.
 We also ensure that we have adequate internal controls which, amongst other things, ensure that regular reconciliations are performed.

 We also maintain insurance cover and are protected by the Financial Services Compensation Scheme.

-(f) You may not charge, pledge or otherwise use your Investment as security for any loan or other obligation and agree to remain the sole beneficial owner of the Investment.
+(c) You may not charge, pledge or otherwise use your Investment as security for any loan or other obligation and agree to remain the sole beneficial owner of the Investment.

-(g) The Investment will be held on your behalf until the Maturity Date. unless the Plan is terminated earlier in accordance with these Terms and Conditions.
+(d) The Investment will be held on your behalf until the Maturity Date. unless the Plan is terminated earlier in accordance with these Terms and Conditions.

 7. Frozen accounts